bodrovis/lokalise_manager/README.md

 ### Importing files from Lokalise into your project

-To download translation files from Lokalise in your project (by default all files will be stored under the `locales/` directory), run the following code:
+To download translation files from Lokalise into your project (by default all files will be stored under the `locales/` directory), run the following code:

 ```ruby
 result = importer.import!